adamgreig/ledeaf/README.md

 [@GeekMomProjects]: https://twitter.com/GeekMomProjects/status/1269671840512794624

-The project is designed for SMT assembly by JLCPCB.
-Currently untested.
+The project is designed for complete SMT assembly by JLCPCB.

 ## Renders